bblalock/group_size_simulation/direct_pathway/README.md

 # Direct Pathway Simulation

-This simulation explores the direct causal pathway where race directly affects incarceration risk, independent of economic position.
+This simulation explores the direct causal pathway where race directly affects incarceration rate, independent of economic position.
 In this model, group membership has a direct effect on expected incarceration rate.

 ## Model Specification